jergk/tcd-maven-package-problem/README.md

 ## The way I approched this Problem:
 I tried to solve this by macking a multi-module Project.
-I extracted the common code into a module and created a module for the Server and the Client. then I added the Shared code as a Dependency to the Server and the Client and added both depndencys in the dependency manager of the aggregator pom.
+I extracted the common code into a module and created a module for the Server and the Client. then I added the Shared code as a Dependency to the Server and the Client and added the shared code to the dependency manager of the aggregator pom.

 ## The Problem I encountered:
 now since this is just a small part of the whole Project(hence this simplification) I wanted to structure the modules internaly with java packages.